 It all starts when she's accosted on the street by sexy vampire Annabelle Sciorra who throws her into an alley (back when NYC had those) and says "tell me to go away" (the equivalent of "you don't want any part of this, kid" or "just say no") before throwing her against the wall and giving her the reverse fix.
 Scared but turned on, Taylor just can't say no to Sciorra's hot, exotic promise.
 Who could?
 We've all seen her in Jungle Fever.
 Therefore, it's all the victim's fault, but is that rationalization on the vamp's part, or one of those things, like they have to be invited in or can't cross your threshold?

 Well I remember, around the same mid-90s period, scaring girlfriends and co-workers with my own drugged-out wild-eyed rants about how I could see through time, and how space was an illusion.
 I saw their concern and silence as if from a distance.
 Taylor's fellow doctoral candidate and study buddy Edie Falco, for example, is similarly horrified by how far off the deep-end diving board her once-sober and timid friend has fallen/risen.
 Taylor, in terse retort sneers: "Your obtuseness is disheartening as a doctoral candidate."
 Hot damn!
-And it's clear just who's gonna ace their thesis dissertation.
+And it's clear just who's gonna ace their thesis dissertation, who's just going to 'pass'.
 Falco hurries along the dotted lines of the known, buried in books, made sexless by proximity to library glue, but Taylor's seen beyond the veil, waltzed past all the old dead men still wrestling with phony differentiations between past and present, free will and destiny.
 And she still has the finely-etched hyper-perspicacity to succinctly elaborate--well within the parameters of dead philosopher quotations--whole new paradigms.
 In other words, Taylor's addiction--her disease--has organized her life, broadened her perspective, cinched her doctorate, and made her as quintessentially New York as Wendy Kroy in The Last Seduction (1995).

 With its artsy black and white photography, The Addiction would look great on Blu-ray, but like so many Abel Ferrara movies, it seems mired in licensing disputes, so all I have to remember it by is my letterbox DVD (of dubious Eastern European origin).
 Even under such primitive conditions, however, it's a stunner that manages on a flop house budget what Coppola's Dracula couldn't with all its smoke and mirrors.
-Harkening back to the vampire film's mythopoetic Murnau roots, Nosferatu's hydra polyp magnifying glass lectures finding parallel to Taylor's My Lai massacre microfiche montage.
-The Holocaust is also seen in photos set to that unforgettable whispery dissertative voiceover, visited by Falco and Taylor at a local museum exhibit --it seems alive, happening in the moment, the 3-D space of the exhibit like an intrusion of the past, of death divorced from history and time, made current through the seeing of it.
+Harkening back to the vampire film's mythopoetic Murnau roots, Nosferatu's hydra polyp magnifying glass lectures find parallel with Taylor's My Lai massacre microfiche montage.
+The Holocaust is also seen in photos set to that unforgettable whispery dissertative voiceover, visited by Falco and Taylor at a local museum exhibit -- seems alive, happening in the moment, the 3-D space of the exhibit like an intrusion of the past, of death divorced from history and time, made current through the seeing of it.

 No one actually dies in this vamp universe, there's no time - and they were never living anyway, for one doesn't live below 14th Street.
 Artists and academics, they're smart enough to know that unless they say yes to dangerous experiences (unprotected anonymous sex, heroin, vampire biting) they'll have nothing interesting to say in their art or thesis and they'll wind up just another flyover college part-time faculty hack.
 Receiving the disease was their decision, like a "welcome to the disease which there is no cure for" bathroom mirror urban myth.